Overview

 Note: Do not assign Material to hair object in Materials Tab - this won't work.
 Use Hair Profile panel instead.

-Hair Profile Panel Hair Profile Panel with Flat Profile preset
+Hair Profile Panel Hair Profile Panel with Curly Profile preset

 To add or edit curve profile, use Ctrl+Shift+H pie menu -> click 'Add (Update) Profile'.